We support peacebuilding institutions to deploy technology to conduct virtual consultations and participatory research in peace processes.

 OSESGY Women’s Peace Perspectives

-The Office of the Special Envoy of the Secretary-General for Yemen (OSESGY) sought support from Build Up to increase the number and scale of its consultations with Yemeni women through innnovative online convenings, with particular attention to outreach and engagement of women in marginalized and hard-to-reach areas.
-In 2020-21, Build Up is designing and facilitating three online consultations that will provide the OSESGY with inputs on Yemeni women’s different perspectives regarding specific questions of relevance to the peace process and the peace agreement so that these perspectives can inform OSESGY’s work and engagement.
+The Office of the Special Envoy of the Secretary-General for Yemen (OSESGY) sought support to increase the number and scale of its consultations with Yemeni women through innovative online convenings, with particular attention to outreach and engagement of women in marginalized and hard-to-reach areas.
+From 2020-21, Build Up designed and facilitated three online consultations that provided OSESGY with inputs on Yemeni women’s different perspectives regarding specific questions of relevance to the peace process and the peace agreement.
+Read more about this here.

 Somalia Peacebuilding Fund Consultation

 With the spread of the Covid-19 pandemic, the United Nations Peacebuilding Fund for Somalia Secretariat realized its stakeholder consultative conference would not be possible as originally planned.
 Rather than waiting for the pandemic lockdown to end, they reached out to Build Up to assist them in running the consultative process online.
 Build Up designed and implemented two public and two closed consultations, each one building off the other, leading to a set of recommendations that the UN will use in deciding its peacebuilding focus in Somalia.